Thursday, December 16, 2010

 Incidentally, like many names in The Doomsday Symphony, Rondo Sharrif, such a fine player his friends call him “Horn Solo,” is an anagram, in this case of Harrison Ford (who, of course, was Han Solo in the original Star Wars).

-But there is more to this excerpt than meets the eye – just as there is usually more to the music than meets the ear – but I’ll get into that in my next post.
+But there is more to this excerpt than meets the eye – just as there is usually more to the music than meets the ear – but I’ll get into that in another post.

 Saturday, December 11, 2010

 According to this article in the Toronto Star, the New Music Concerts ensemble, led by flutist and long-time Carter advocate and collaborator Robert Aitken, Carter was unable to attend the performance but for what reasons, I'm not sure.

 Talking with Aitken several weeks ago, the composer had said "If I feel then as well as I feel now, I'll go anywhere!"
 But many things can happen at this time of year – weather, transportation as well as health issues.
 (I'm also trying to imagine Carter dealing with the TSA scans and pat-downs...)